 There are many startups and established companies working on aspects of these problems, but nothing I’ve seen is flexible enough to power work for every software development company in the world.
 I think more of the solutions need to be open source and focus on enabling companies to own their data.

 If the connective tissue or “Operating System” is open source, it allows developers to add in house custom tools or connect their unique mix of SAAS tools together without relying on a provider to ‘support’ that integration.
 Companies like Rippling spent over a year in stealth just building over 100 API integrations, and continues to have large teams focused on adding and maintaining these integrations.
 With open source, the community can power these integrations and adapts faster and more durably as new tools are built and adopted.

 If the connective tissue or “Operating System” allows for better data connectivity and transparency then companies will own more of their intellectual property.
 This results in less, mission critical, operating data being walled in third party products (which also forces lock in) and gives companies more flexibility to organize, find and analyze their information.
 It would also allow for new use cases like measuring productivity of teams, which are very difficult to achieve today.

-I’m personally excited about innovating, and supporting innovation in this space.
+I’m personally excited about supporting innovation in this space.